 For a few weeks, pregnancy seemed so easy didn't it?
 You felt great and had loads of energy… remember?
 However as we approach the third trimester, you might be feeling more tired, and a bit more clumsy and uncoordinated.
 That's understandable.
 It's hard carrying around all that extra weight and also your centre of gravity will have changed with your growing bump, and that affects your sense of balance.
 You may need to allow yourself more time to do your usual activities, like your daily walk to the bus stop.
 It's important to stay active but your body's changing all the time, so cut yourself a bit more slack!

 There's a lot of activity going on inside your bump – kicking, punching, somersaults, hiccupping… Get to know your baby's patterns, and if you're worried that the movements have slowed down or stopped, then contact your midwife or maternity unit straight away.
-Tommy's the baby charity has produced a helpful leaflet on baby movements.
+Have a look at the NHS website for information on your baby's movements during pregnancy.

 You may be getting more leg cramps now, particularly during the night when you really want to sleep.
 Try doing foot and ankle exercises.
 Just pulling your toes upwards could help, or rubbing the muscle where it hurts.